Tom Brady Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Season Stats

-- Brady has thrown for 4,990 yards (311.9 ypg) to lead Tampa Bay, completing 66.9% of his passes and tossing 40 touchdown passes and 12 interceptions this season.
+- He has added 81 rushing yards on 28 carries (plus two touchdowns), averaging 5.1 yards per game.

-- He's also contributed on the ground, with 81 rushing yards (5.1 ypg) on 28 carries with two rushing touchdowns.
+- The Buccaneers, who rank second in the NFL in points scored, have dropped back to pass 65.5% of the time while running the ball 34.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Brady's matchup with the Panthers.